Recipes

 Small dishes, finishing touches, and better seasoning

-What lives here: side dishes, finishing sauces, pantry seasonings, and bowl companions.
-Why it matters: meals are often made or lost in these quieter decisions.
-Use it when the main ingredient is settled and the rest of the table still needs shape.
+This route holds side dishes, finishing sauces, pantry seasonings, and bowl companions.
+It matters because meals are often made or lost in these quieter decisions.
+Choose it when the main ingredient is settled and the rest of the table still needs shape.

 Reuse Route